rust-lang/rfcs/text/0000-quick-debug-macro.md

 and future Rust projects.

-The effect of flipping this switch off is to print out the following instead for the two last examples:
+The effect of flipping this switch off is to print out the following instead for the two last examples in [on-debug-builds]:

 ```
 [src/main.rs:3] a = 1